Have you ever tried to take photos of your kids on the move or playing sport in auto mode on your DSLR? How did they turn out?

 Now go forth and capture some action!

-This shutter speed and focus technique works to freeze any motion, not just sport.
+This shutter speed and focus technique works to freeze any motion, both sport and general play.

 We hope that helped you!
 If you have any questions, ask us in the comments, or join our Facebook community!